 The first meeting of the student's dissertation committee will be a dissertation evaluation (Checkpoint 2), designed to assess the student's progress in the PhD program and determine whether they are qualified to proceed in the program.
 This meeting is to occur within 6-9 months after advancement to candidacy (typically, March-June of the second year).
 Students are expected to prepare for the dissertation evaluation throughout years 1 and 2 by reading primary literature, discussing scientific issues with mentors/colleagues, engaging in appropriate coursework, and by performing relevant laboratory research.
-Prior to the dissertation evaluation, the student will prepare and submit a dissertation proposal to the members of their dissertation committee.
+In advance of the dissertation evaluation, the student will prepare and submit a dissertation proposal to the members of their dissertation committee.
+Immediately before the dissertation evaluation meeting, the student will present a public talk that describes the background, preliminary research findings, and major future aims of their proposed thesis project.
 At the dissertation evaluation, the committee members will examine the student's knowledge of the proposal topic and their ability to defend their central hypothesis and aims.
 Students who pass the Checkpoint 2 will receive approval from their dissertation committee to continue with their dissertation research.

-Financial
+Financial Issues